 This article will help you understand the ins and outs of writing a new employee welcome letter and how it contributes to a positive onboarding experience.
 We’ve also provided a sample welcome letter that you can use as a template to get started on creating your own.

-Why is a welcome letter to a new employee important?
+Why is it important to send a welcome letter to new employee?

 Sending a welcome letter to a new team member is a key part of any new hire checklist, and an important step in an effective onboarding process.